Course Abstracts

 those issues.

 LLSO 29001.
-Sport, Society and Science. (next offered: Winter 2007, Winter 2008) This inter-disciplinary course draws faculty from across the University to examine and to integrate important elements of the world of sport and competition, including sport and society; race and sport; legal, economic and public policy frameworks; psychological and neurological aspects of competition; the physics of sports; and statistical measurements of
+Sport, Society and Science (Next offered: TBD.)
+This inter-disciplinary course draws faculty from across the University to examine and to integrate important elements of the world of sport and competition, including sport and society; race and sport; legal, economic and public policy frameworks; psychological and neurological aspects of competition; the physics of sports; and statistical measurements of

 performance.(Winter